Matter effect in presence of a sterile neutrino and resolution of the octant degeneracy using a liquid argon detector: Experimental and Simulation Details of the LArTPC detector

-The Deep Underground Neutrino Experiment (DUNE)\cite{DUNE:2020lwj} will consist of a near detector (ND) and far detector (FD) exposed to a megawatt-scale muon neutrino beam produced by Long Baseline Neutrino Facility (LBNF)\cite{DUNE:2016hlj} at Fermilab.
-The ND will be placed close to the source of the beam, while the FD, comprising four LArTPC detectors of 10 kt each will be installed 1300 km away and 1.5 km underground from the neutrino source in the Sanford Underground Research Facility in South Dakota.
+As a typical example for the long baseline analysis, we consider an experimental setup consisting of a near detector (ND) and far detector (FD) exposed to a megawatt-scale muon neutrino beam produced by Long Baseline Neutrino Facility (LBNF) at the Fermilab.
+The ND will be placed close to the source of the beam, while the FD, comprising a LArTPC detector of 40 kt will be installed 1300 km away.
 The large LArTPC detector at this depth will also collect atmospheric neutrinos.
-In this analysis, we have used neutrino beams coming from the accelerator as well as atmospheric neutrinos.
+In this analysis, we have used beams coming from the accelerator as well as neutrinos generated in the atmosphere by cosmic ray interactions.
+The experimental setup considered in our work is similar to that proposed by the DUNE experiment\cite{DUNE:2020lwj}\cite{DUNE:2016hlj}.